-A team of Boston researchers published an article in investigating the impact of non-gender affirmative treatment on transgender people.
+A team of Boston researchers published an article in JAMA Psychiatry investigating the impact of non-gender affirmative treatment on transgender people.
 Of the nearly 28,000 adult transgender survey respondents, close to 20,000 had spoken to a professional about their gender identify, of whom almost 4,000 reported exposure to gender identity conversion efforts (GICE).
 Lifetime exposure to GICE was significantly associated with severe psychological distress in the last month as well as lifetime suicide attempts, and exposure before the age of ten was significantly associated with lifetime suicide attempts.

 “GICE is associated with adverse mental health outcomes in adulthood, including severe psychological distress, lifetime suicidal ideation, and lifetime suicide attempts,” write the authors.